 The study proceeds from the claim that the two-sided aesthetic dimension included in the athlete's actions is related to the high aesthetic experience that emerges in the works of art and is primarily contained in the artist's work and the aesthetic experience that appears in the audience watching the artwork.
 For this reason, the ground we prefer to discuss has been to focus on the aesthetic aspect of sports, just like the aesthetic aspect in art.
 While making this discussion, our priority will be to consider the concepts and principles of the modern aesthetic perspective that form the basis of this evaluation.
-Then, starting from the contemporary aesthetic understanding, aspects of sports audience's perspectives.
+Then, starting from the contemporary aesthetic understanding, aspects of sportive and artistic aesthetics will be discussed from the athlete's and the sports audience's perspectives.
 Next, we will review media and sports aesthetics as the area or tool where sportive aesthetics are most evident.
 Finally, we will reveal the political aspect of sports aesthetics, based on the determination that the media includes economic, social, and social foundations in presenting aesthetic principles.